Misunderstood “Drug” Has Remarkable Health Benefits

 - And, another study published by the International Journal of Cancer made clear indications that coffee consumption could help to lower colon cancer risk among women.

-2. It can help you fight off many chronic conditions caused by inflammation:
+2. It can help you fight off many conditions caused by inflammation:

-Inflammation is one of the leading causes of death in the U.S. Most people who suffer from chronic inflammation will eventually succumb to all sorts of conditions, and it’s being shown through repeated research coffee can help to fight these conditions.
+Inflammation is one of the leading causes of death in the U.S. Most people who suffer from elevated inflammation levels may eventually succumb to all sorts of conditions, and it’s being shown through repeated research coffee could help to fight these conditions.

-- Only recently Japanese and German scientists found a link between coffee consumption and areduction in the risk of Type II Diabetes.
-They were able to find coffee helps to double glucose intake, which can stabilize insulin levels, which helps protect the body from developing Type II diabetes.
+- Only recently Japanese and German scientists found a link between coffee consumption and the risk of increased blood sugar levels.
+They were able to find coffee helps to double glucose intake, which can stabilize insulin levels, which helps protect the body from blood sugar fluctuations.

 - And The Journal of Alzheimer’s disease conducted a study where they noted that a yet to be named ingredient had a special interaction with caffeine that helped to protect the brain.
-The result was Alzheimer’s formation was kept at bay.
+The result was age-related memory loss formation was kept at bay.

-- And in a true testament to coffee’s effectiveness in fighting degenerative diseases, pharmaceutical companies are trying to copy coffee’s chemical make up to help fight Parkinson’s.
-JAMA reported that coffee could seriously reduce your risk of Parkinson’s.
+- And in a true testament to coffee’s effectiveness in helping decrease the risk for degenerative diseases, pharmaceutical companies are trying to copy coffee’s chemical make up.
+JAMA reported that coffee could positively affect your nerve health.

 Look What Else Coffee Can Do